syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Data-Binding.md

 *	Table – Allows to bind HTML Table and it accepts table template script "ID".
 *	ORM components such as Entity Framework/Linq to SQL.

-N> To update the dataSource after Grid rendered, use `dataSource` method of grid.
+N> 1.
+To update the dataSource after Grid rendered, use `dataSource` method of grid.
+N> 2.
+DateTime values, retrieved from server-end or database, will be converted based on the local time zone.
+To avoid the local time zone conversion, refer this knowledge base [link](https://www.syncfusion.com/kb/8613/how-to-convert-dates-to-utc-format).

 ## IEnumerable